hotwax/oms-documentation/e-bike/flows.md

 ---

 ## Inventory
-E-Bike operates mainly on pre-orders and they do not use any ERP system.
-E-Bike manually maintains its inventory through an Excel sheet and manually uploads it to HotWax commerce through the EXIM page.

-E-Bike usually accepts orders with a delivery timeline of over 1 year.
-Hence, the E-Bike’s POs are also mostly one year.
+**E-Bikeshop primarily operates on a pre-order model without an ERP system.** Inventory data, encompassing both current stock and future purchase orders, is meticulously maintained in Excel spreadsheets.
+To integrate this information into the OMS, a manual upload process is executed via the system's import/export function (EXIM page).Post order reservation and purchase order calculations, the updated inventory data is synchronized with the eCommerce platform.

 ## Facilities
-E-Bike operates with a single warehouse, which has three locations: Bulk, Pick-primary, and Retail.
+E-Bike operates from a single warehouse with three internal storage areas: Bulk, Primary Picking, and Retail Outlet.
+These locations are replicated within the OMS and Shopify systems as primary inventory hubs.

 ## Purchase Order
+Purchase orders serve as the foundation for E-Bike's pre-order process.
+These purchase orders, typically with a one-year delivery timeline, are uploaded to the OMS via the EXIM page to influence pre-order computation.

+## Pre-order

-E-Bike uploads purchase orders into HotWax Commerce using the EXIM page.
-The `Auto Refresh Pre-sell Catalog` job, found in the job manager under the pre-order page, automatically manages the addition or removal of pre-sell products in HotWax's Pre-order/Backorder category.
-Since E-Bike handles pre-orders through the Backorder category, this job ensures that the purchase order items are added to the Backorder category.
+The `Auto Refresh Pre-sell Catalog` job, located in the Job Manager under the Pre-order page, automatically manages the addition and removal of pre-sell products by monitoring current stock levels and upcoming purchase orders.
+It updates HotWax's Pre-order/Backorder category accordingly.
+Since E-Bike handles pre-orders through the Backorder category, this job ensures that backorder-eligible items are correctly added to the Backorder category.

-Another job, `Sync variant details` in HotWax Commerce on the pre-order page, facilitates updates to the Presell catalog on Shopify.
-It is important to check the `continue selling when out of stock` in Shopify so that these products will be eligible for pre-orders.
-HotWax Commerce checks this box and adds an `HC: Backorder` tag on this product.
-The promise date will also be added in the meta field in Shopify.
+Another job, `Sync Variant Details` in HotWax Commerce, located on the pre-order page, handles the synchronization of pre-order information to Shopify.
+This job automatically checks the `Continue Selling When Out of Stock` checkbox and adds the `HC: Backorder` tag to the product on Shopify.
+Additionally, it updates the promise date in the Shopify product meta field, which is then utilized by third-party systems, in this case Globo, to make Pre-order PDP changes.

-Globo will then add the pre-order button on the Shopify product detail page.
-The `Sync Variant Details` job ensures that if there is any change in the purchase order arrival date, the promise dates of the product are also updated on Shopify.
-However, when there are changes in the arrival dates of multiple items in the purchase orders, the promise dates need to be first updated in the HotWax Commerce pre-sell category.
-These changes happen through the `Update Pre-Order Category Item Arrival Date` job.
+Globo handles the addition of the pre-order button on Shopify product detail pages.
+The `Sync Variant Details job` in HotWax Commerce ensures that any changes in purchase order arrival dates are automatically reflected in the product's promise dates on Shopify.
+However, when arrival dates for multiple items change within purchase orders, the promise dates must first be updated in HotWax Commerce's pre-sell category.
+This update process is handled by the `Update Pre-Order Category Item Arrival Date` job.

 ## Order Import and Processing in HotWax Commerce
-The `import order job` in the order page imports orders from Shopify.
-E-Bike manually changes the status of orders from `created` to `approved` once payment is collected.
-Given the premium nature of their goods, E-Bike also handles customization requests for already created orders.

-These special requests are managed through the Shopify admin page, making it common for E-Bike to edit existing orders daily.
-Orders are reserved against upcoming PO inventory and are accepted until inventory arrives or the complete PO inventory is consumed.
-These orders are then held in the backorder queue and released to the brokering queue when the PO arrives, either manually or automatically.

-For pre-order items, E-Bike uses the Globo Pre-order app, which assists in partial payment collection and handles PDP changes like promise dates and pre-order tags on Shopify.
-E-Bike does not take full upfront payments but collects a deposit of $199.
-Globo allows only one item per order for partial payment collection, so mixed cart orders are not taken at checkout.
+The `import order job` regularly syncs Shopify orders to the OMS.
+However, for E-Bike's high-value pre-order products, a unique order processing flow is required.
+Globo facilitates this by collecting an advance payment upon order placement and sending a subsequent payment link when the product is ready to ship.
+Once the full payment is received, the order status is manually updated by E-bike to 'Approved' from 'Created' status in the OMS, initiating the fulfillment process.Potential orders held in the backorder queue are manually released to the brokering queue.
+Once in the brokering queue, a brokering run is initiated, which then sends the orders to the appropriate facility for fulfillment.

+**Order Updates**

-Additional items, if requested, are added later.
-When a new item is added to the order, payment reauthorization is needed.
-Shopify sends a payment request email to the customer, and the payment is made.
-Finally, Globo collects the full payment through draft orders when the due date arrives.
+In E-bike, it’s common for order items to be updated before fulfillment, such as adding new items or accessories or changing product SKUs.
+To handle these updates, HotWax Commerce uses the Import Order Updates from Shopify job to sync the information.
+When these changes occur, payment reauthorization is required for the difference in amount.
+Shopify sends a payment request email to the customer, and once the payment is made, Globo collects the full payment when the due date arrives.

-E-Bike manually makes changes to orders based on customer requests, such as adding new items or accessories or changing product SKUs.
-To accommodate these changes, HC provided a `Refresh Order` function to bring changes made to the order on Shopify in real-time into HC.

-However, refreshing an order in HC put the associated sales order in the system on hold.
-To address this, the `import order updates from Shopify` job is now used instead of Refresh Orders.

-In the case of the mixed cart orders, the normal order items will go into the brokering queue and the pre-order products will go into the back-order parking.
-The whole order will be allocated to the warehouse once the inventory for the pre-order item is received.
+**Mixed carts**

+**E-bikes often include accessories that need to be shipped with the main product.** To ensure this, the system holds orders with both regular and pre-order items until everything is ready to ship.
+Orders with both in-stock and pre-order items are held until all products are ready to ship.
+This order holding behavior is configured within the product store setting named `Order Splitting`.

 ## Fulfillment
-E-Bike operates with a single warehouse, so all orders are routed there.
-They do not fully utilize our Fulfillment app, and shipping labels are not generated in HotWax.
-Orders are manually completed in HotWax Commerce, after which HotWax syncs the fulfillment information to Shopify.
+**E-Bike operates a single warehouse and handles order fulfillment manually.** While integrated with HotWax Commerce for order management, the platform's fulfillment features, such as order picking, packing, and label generation, are not fully utilized.
+Orders are marked complete within HotWax Commerce after manual fulfillment, and this information is then synced to Shopify by HotWax.